eibensteiner/portfolio/content/projects/kompass.md

 Studies are showing a quite similar picture.
 The Nucleus Research Institure, for example, found out that about [70% of all websites lack in terms of accessibility](https://accessibility.deque.com/nucleus-accessibility-research-2019).
 Even only 1% of the internet fits most widely used accessibility standards.

 And this despite the fact that there are more than 7 million people with visual disabilities in the USA alone, according to the National Federation of the Blind.

+<blog-image :src="'projects/blockpit/figma-notion.svg'" :caption="'This is a short caption of the shown image'" :zoomable="true"></blog-image>

 ### A Usability Framework